wch/extrafont/README.md

 You must have Ghostscript installed on your system for embedding fonts into PDF files.

-This package requires the **[extrafontdb](https://github.com/wch/extrafontdb)** package to be installed. extrafontdb contains the font database, while this package contains the code to install fonts and register them in the database.
+Extrafont requires the **[extrafontdb](https://github.com/wch/extrafontdb)** package to be installed. extrafontdb contains the font database, while this package contains the code to install fonts and register them in the database.

 It also requires the **[Rttf2pt1](https://github.com/wch/Rttf2pt1)** package to be installed.
 Rttf2pt1 contains the ttf2pt1 program which is used to read and manipulate TrueType fonts.
-It is in a separate pacakge for licensing reasons.
+It is in a separate package for licensing reasons.

 Install extrafont from CRAN will automatically install extrafontdb and Rttf2pt1: